 Create new snapshots and send the incremental changes to bravo.

-Automate rolling spanshots and replication with /etc/crontab entries like these examples.
-Taking snapshots is normally cheap, so it makes sense to do it often.
+Automate rolling spanshots and replication with cron.
+Taking snapshots is normally cheap, so do it often.
 Destroying snapshots can thrash disks, so I only do it every 24 hours.
 Sensible replication frequencies can vary with different factors.
 Adjust according to your needs.

 Thanks to Allan Jude for steering me through this on IRC and Warren Block for his feedback.